Paper Submission Guidelines

 - Please bring your presentation on USB memory or on a laptop.

-- Each lecture presentation is allocated 15 minutes.
+- Each lecture presentation is allocated 15 minutes (20 minutes for invited speakers).
 You should spend about 12 minutes for presentation of the problem, the background, the innovative approach, the new results and the comparative evaluation.
 An additional 3 minutes should be available for discussion with the attendees.

 - The presenter should prepare a reasonable number of illustrations-transparencies or a PowerPoint file, so as not to exceed the 12-minute time.
 Typically, one illustration is presented in one to two minutes.